Boundaries and Map

 Sites of Interest

 The oldest original market building in the city, Hollins Market is still a vital part of the neighborhood serving residents and visitors alike with fresh produce, fresh fish and meat, and prepared foods.
-The Market District is also home to restaurants such as Zella’s Pizzaria and Mi Ranchitos and small businesses such as the clothing store City of Gods and the Umri Siki African Store.
+The Market District is also home to restaurants & Bars such as Zella’s Pizzeria and Hollins Place and small businesses such as the clothing store City of Gods and the Umri Siki African Store.

 Located at 918 Lemmon St, the Irish Railroad Workers Museum celebrates the history of Irish Railroad Workers in Baltimore.
 The Museum consists of two adjoining row houses--one renovated to reflect the realities of daily life for railroad workers in the neighborhood and the other sharing cultural information and historical artifacts.